4 day wildlife safari helping

 animals of the wilderness coast.

-Connect with nature on this fully-inclusive small group journey into the wildlife-rich forests of southeast Australia’s coastal wilderness.
+Connect with nature on this fully-inclusive small group wildlife conservation journey into the wildlife-rich forests of southeast Australia’s coastal wilderness.

-Help conserve the beautiful places and wildlife you see.
-Spend a little time on a glorious beach removing fishing nets that trap fish, birds and sea mammals.
+Help conserve and protect the wildlife and beautiful places you see on this wildlife safari.
+Spend a little time on a glorious beach removing fishing nets (ghost nets) that trap fish, birds and sea mammals.

 Share this remote area with your experienced Wildlife Guide and each night return to the comforts of owner-operated lodge-style accommodation.

-At the end of the journey all participants will receive a certificate of thanks for helping wildlife, a full species list of everything they’ve seen, and the satisfaction of knowing they have given something back to the environments and animals visited.
+At the end of the journey all participants will receive a certificate of thanks for helping wildlife conservation, a full species list of everything they’ve seen, and the satisfaction of knowing they have given something back to the environments and animals visited.

 Other details …